AlexanderLill/PokemonGoers-group6/README.md

 })
 ```

-The comments show whether the line uses functionality provided by the testing framework `mocha` or by the assertion library `chai`.
+The comments indicate whether the line uses functionality provided by the testing framework `mocha` or by the assertion library `chai`.
+The `should` mechanism is one of three different notations supported by the `chai` assertion library (Technical note: `should()` adds a `should` property on `Object.prototype` to make this work).

 ## Run It